Growing Food Isn't Just A Hobby

 It involves growing your food in a mixture of 1/3 peat moss or coconut coir, 1/3 vermiculite, and 1/3 compost.

-But I’m not here to pick on the square foot gardening people.
+But I’m not here to pick on square foot gardening.
 I’m here to show you how to do it properly.

-Have you ever seen an insect or a fungus devour a row of your plants?
+Have you ever seen an insect or a fungus devour a plant?

-We need to address some things that more basic systems like square foot gardening don’t address - creating a diverse soil food web, balancing soil nutrients ratios, foliar feeding with the right recipe at the right time of year, and more.
+So we need to address the things that more basic systems like square foot gardening don’t address - creating a diverse soil food web, balancing soil nutrients, foliar feeding with the right recipe at the right time of year, and more.

 I grew up working for my parents in their garden center.